Dexter Lawrence, Andrew Thomas earn All-Pro selections from media

 Pro Football Focus recently released their 2022 All-Pro selections, where Thomas was chosen as First-Team All-Pro at left tackle and Lawrence earned the same honor along the defensive line.

 "Thomas was the NFL's most consistently excellent left tackle this season..." wrote PFF's Sam Monson.
 "Thomas registered just two penalties all season and surrendered 21 total pressures on over 600 pass-blocking snaps."

 After improving in his second season last year, Thomas took a significant step in his development this season.
 The 23-year-old started the first 16 games of the year before sitting out the regular-season finale in Philadelphia.
 The left tackle played 100 percent of the team's offensive snaps in 14 games, while on the field for over 80 percent of the other two contests.
 The only snaps Thomas missed were due to games being out of hand late in the second half.

-View the best photos from the career of Giants third-year left tackle Andrew Thomas.
+View the best photos from the career of Giants All-Pro left tackle Andrew Thomas.